MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

 - Supports NVMe drives

-  - Device.Storage.ControllerDrive.NVMe in sections 5.7 and 5.8.
-See the NVMe driver firmware update compatibility requirements in [Windows Hardware Compatibility Requirements - 20H1 (Final Draft)](https://partner.cmicrosoft.com/dashboard/collaborate/packages/7840).
+  - See Device.Storage.ControllerDrive.NVMe in sections 5.7 and 5.8 of the NVMe driver firmware update compatibility requirements in [Windows Hardware Compatibility Requirements - 20H1 (Final Draft)](https://partner.cmicrosoft.com/dashboard/collaborate/packages/7840).

 - No RAID support

-### Step 1 - Extension INF to create a second DeviceNode
+## Use an extension INF to create a second DeviceNode

-- OEM creates Extension INF to create Software Component Node (\SWC\\*) for target NVMe disk
+- Use an extension INF to create a software component node (\SWC\\*) for target NVMe disk.
+For example:

-- Must utilize CHID to limit distribution

     ```INF
     [Version]